axyoung/axyoung.github.io/projects.md

 ## Modeling Lightning through an L-System

 In this project I modeled 3D lightning bolt patterns using an l-system and recursion.
 I use OpenGL and C as tools to program this visualization of lightning.
 While my lightning bolts are not entirely realistic, learning about and implementing this project was very fun.

+It was especially interesting learning about how these systems rely on fractals to mimic the naturally occuring patterns that lightning bolts traverse.

 Documentation explaining this project is located [here](https://github.com/axyoung/Computer-Graphics/blob/main/CG%20Final%20Project.pdf).

 ## Intel Devcloud with Artificial Intelligence